ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 ### Remote/Local modes

-The pump starts in `Local` mode, and when in this state you are able to access the devices front panel and make changes as well as remotely poll the device status.
-The device can be set into `Remote` mode using the `REMOTE_MODE:SP` record, and this will result in the device accepting remote instructions but it will lock the devices front panel. `Local` mode can be restored with the `LOCAL_MODE:SP` record.
+The pump starts in `LOCAL` mode, and when in this state you are able to access the devices front panel and make changes as well as remotely poll the device status.
+The device mode can be toggled into `REMOTE` mode using the `MODE:SP` record, and this will result in the device accepting remote instructions but it will lock the devices front panel.

 ### Gradient Controls

-The device can (if the correct pump head is installed) make use of 4 channels (A, B, C and D).
-These gradients can be set using the `CON:X:SP` (replacing X with the desired channel).
+The device can pump with a composition of 4 components, A, B, C and, D. These gradients can be set using the `COMP:X:SP` (replacing X with the desired component).
 However the sum of these gradients must be equal to 100%.
 If not correctly set then you will be unable to start the pump until this is resolved.

 ### Pressure Limits

-The high and low pressure limits can be set using the `PRESS:LIM:LOW:SP` and `PRESS:LIM:HIGH:SP` records.
-If a limit is reached during a ramp then the pump will stop.
+The high and low pressure limits can be set using the `PRESSURE:MIN:SP` and `PRESSURE:MAX:SP` records.
+If a limit is reached during a pump then the pump will stop.

 ### Flow Rate/Min

-The devices desired flow rate per minute can be set using the `FLOW:SP` record.
+The devices desired flow rate per minute can be set using the `FLOWRATE:SP` record.

-### Ramp Control
+### Pump Control

-If the device is set to remote mode and the gradients are correctly set, then a ramp can begin.
-To start a ramp the `PUMP:START:SP` can be used to start a ramp and `PUMP:STOP:SP` will stop the ramp.
-It should be noted that if a run has be issued via the devices front panel while in local mode, the remote command for stop can still be issued.
+The user can set the pump to run for either a set time/volume, or a continuous pump.
+These can be set using `STOP:SP`, `START:SP`, and, `TIMED:SP`.

+To specify a run time the `TIME:SP` record can be used, and to set a desired volume the `TIME:VOL:SP` record can be used.